Aplkalex/cuhk-scheduler/README.md

-# 🎓 CUHK Course Scheduler
+# 🎓 Queuesis | The smarter way to queue courses at CUHK

 A CUHK-focused timetable builder that pairs drag-and-drop editing with a deterministic schedule generator.
 Course data is sourced from official CUSIS exports (converted to JSON via our tooling) and can be synced into MongoDB when needed.